FreemantleSoftwareLtd/envitia-technical-test/README.md

 Envitia Coding Task
 -------------------
-Note that the 'core' service in this project is BoundaryDetectionService (service.com.freemantlesoftware.envitia.task.BoundaryDetectionService) and it's working is demonstrated via the Junit Test
+Note that the 'core' service in this project is 'BoundaryDetectionService.java' (service.com.freemantlesoftware.envitia.rectanglepoints.BoundaryDetectionService) and its working is demonstrated via the JUnit Test
-PointInRectangleTest (service.com.freemantlesoftware.envitia.task.PointInRectangleTest).
+'PointInRectangleTest.java' (service.com.freemantlesoftware.envitia.rectanglepoints.PointInRectangleTest).

 Note that this solution is deliberately split into components to help demonstrate how it could be made more adaptable.